abordino/portfolio-website/content/teaching/content2.md

 ---
-title: Reading Group
+title: I’m one of the organiser of the Empirical Process Theory Reading Group.
 author: admiin
 date: 2022-12-07
 ---

-I'm one of the organiser of the [Empirical Process Theory Reading Group](https://warwick.ac.uk/fac/sci/statistics/news/empiricalprocesstheory/).
+For further information and a tentative schedule visit [this link](https://warwick.ac.uk/fac/sci/statistics/news/empiricalprocesstheory/).